 Chabiaa v Aljoris, 300390 (February 21, 2012).
 Under domestic relations arbitration agreement, arbitrator was to decide property division and support.
 After arbitration, Circuit Court entered judgment of divorce pursuant to award.
-The judgment provided that it resolved all pending claims and closed the case.
-Subsequently, plaintiff filed assault and battery complaint against defendant for events that preceded the arbitration.
+Judgment provided it resolved all pending claims and closed case.
+Subsequently, plaintiff filed assault and battery complaint against defendant for events that preceded arbitration.
 According to COA, scope of arbitration agreement did not include resolution of tort claims, and assault and battery cause of action could be brought in separate proceeding after domestic relations case and arbitration.